cb1kenobi/snooplogg/README.md

 > node loggfather.js
 ```

-Listen for messages from all snooplogg instances.
+Listen for messages from all `SnoopLogg` instances, even from other
+dependencies.

 ```javascript
 import { snoop, logg } from 'snooplogg';